How to Hike Burstall Pass in Kananaskis Country

 Burstall Pass Route Description

-Burstall Trail starts out from Smith Dorrien Trail with a large parking lot that serves the trail and stunning Mud Lake.
-The hike starts out along Mud Lake before heading along an old road for 2.7 kilometers, which bicycles can use.
+Burstall Trail starts from Smith Dorrien Trail, with a large parking lot serving the trail and stunning Mud Lake.
+The hike starts out along Mud Lake before heading along an old road for 4 kilometers, which bicycles can use.
+It then continues for almost 2 more km before reaching a series of streams and creeks.

-As you move along the trail, be sure to keep an eye out for the trails down to the three Burstall Lakes.
-All of them are breathtaking and offered some of the best views on the hike until reaching the pass at the end.
+As you move along the dirt road, keep an eye out for the trails down to the three Burstall Lakes.
+All of them are breathtaking and offer some of the best views on the hike until reaching the top of the pass at the end.

 From there, the trail continues along through the forest and valley.
 It’s a prime spot for birders, and we stopped multiple times to listen to their calls.
-When you reach the end of the first forest section, you come to the alluvial fan of the Robertson Glacier.
+When you reach the end of the first forest section, you come to the alluvial fan of the Robertson Glacier, where you also get great views of Commonwealth Peak.

-Come prepared for some smart route-finding and waterproof shoes, or perhaps some hiking sandals.
-The fan spreads across the trail with multiple streams and flooded sections.
-It wasn’t difficult, but it does take some time to make it across the streams about 500m in length.
+Come prepared for some smart route-finding and waterproof shoes, or perhaps some hiking sandals during the summer.
+The fan spreads across the trail with multiple streams and flooded sections to cross.
+It is not difficult, but it takes some time to make it across the streams about 500m long without getting wet feet.

-Some helpful signs are marking the trail for hikers to follow across the plain.
+Some helpful signs mark the trail for hikers to follow across the plain.
 However, we used them as a reference to find the ideal route to remain dry.
+Lots of hopping was done.

 After you make your way across the flooded sections of trails, you reach more forest.
+Keep your eyes open for the trail up, as it can be tough to spot.
 This is where the trail begins to ascend to an alpine meadow.
 It’s a pretty steep climb but easy enough for most people to handle without too much of a struggle.
-From there, it takes around a half-hour to reach a sub-alpine meadow filled with wildflowers.
+From there, you’ll reach a sub-alpine meadow filled with wildflowers/or larches that takes around a half-hour to walk through.

 The meadow continues for a while until another uphill climb finally reaches the highest point of the pass.
-It comes in at 2,380 meters and then drops down before entering Banff National Park and Palliser Pass.
+Along the way, it’s hard not to be blown away by the views of Mount Birdwood.
+The top of the pass sits at 2,380 meters and then drops down before entering Banff National Park and Palliser Pass.
+You’ll see a sign at the park border, and there’s a well-maintained trail if you want to keep going and have a map or idea of your destination.

 From the top of the pass, you have some commanding views of the peaks in the area.
 Some famous peaks include Mt.
 Birdwood, Assiniboine, and Mount Sir Douglas.
-Assiniboine is easily one of the more popular mountains known for its perfectly shaped peak and is the sixth highest mountain in the Canadian Rockies.
+Mount Assiniboine is easily one of the more popular mountains known for its perfectly shaped peak and is the sixth-highest mountain in the Canadian Rockies.

-We wish we had more time at the summit to explore like the nearby Snow Peak.
-However, we were caught in a tremendous thunderstorm.
+We wish we had more time at the summit to explore, and possibly summit the nearby Snow Peak.
+However, we were caught in a tremendous thunderstorm and decided to head back before we started shivering.

 Snow Peak

-I would have loved to summit Snow Peak as it looked like an easy scramble.
-However, the thunderstorm that rolled in just as we made the pass was one of the most threatening we’ve seen in the mountains.
-Heavy rain mixed with light hail, high winds, and lighting.
+I would have loved to summit Snow Peak, as it looked like an easy scramble.
+However, the thunderstorm that rolled in just as we made the pass was one of the most threatening we’ve seen while hiking in the Rockies.
+Heavy rain mixed with light hail, high winds, and lightning—not fun!

 We had to get off the pass and into the trees as fast as we could.
 We’ll have to save it for a later point and time.
-This would be a great option if you’re looking to add an additional objective to the hike.
+This would be a great option if you want to add an additional objective to the hike.

 Many hikers will enjoy the security, comfort, and value in the Merrell Moab II.
 It’s a great beginner hiking boot.